 The National Park of the Peace of Sant’Anna di Stazzema

-On 2000, the National Park of the Peace of Sant’Anna di Stazzema went established on the hilly area around the hamlet.
-The park represents an ideal union between environment, memory, and history combining a virgin nature, the hamlets strewed over the hillside and the places of the massacre.
+In 2000, the National Park of the Peace of Sant’Anna di Stazzema was created in the hilly area around the hamlet.
+The park represents an ideal union between environment, memory, and history that combine a virgin nature, the hamlets spread over the hillside and the sites of the massacre.

-The main goal of the park is keeping alive the historical memory of the tragedy, and educating the new generation to the respect of peace as values of cooperation, justice, and consideration between individuals and people.
+The primary purpose of the park is to keep alive the historical memory of the tragedy.
+And to educate new generations in the values of peace and justice, cooperation and respect among peoples and people.

-Inside the park, there is a Via Crucis, which lead to the Ossuary Monument in Col di Cava.
-It is a paved path through the forest adorned by bronze tiles made by some artists, which refer to the Jesus Christ Via Crucis, as an emblem of the martyr, of the violence and war in every time and any place.
-This is an ideal path to find calm and peace, to inspire reflection and concentration on the universal values, which are on at the basis of the birth of the Park.
+Within the park is the Via Crucis that leads to the Col di Cava Ossuary Monument.
+The paved path goes through the woods and bronze tiles adorn it.
+It refers to the Way of the Cross of Jesus Christ, as an emblem of the martyr, violence, and war in every time and place.
+It is an ideal path to find calm and peace.
+And also to inspire reflection and concentration on universal values, which are the basis of the Park’s birth.

 The Museum of Resistance

-The Museum of Resistance of Sant’Anna di Stazzema collects several proofs of what happened on 12 August 1944, and hosts also a picture collection made by the famous photographer Oliviero Toscani, who shot pictures to the survivors to give testimony of their story.
+The Museum of Resistance collects proof of the events of 12 August 1944.
+It also hosts a collection of pictures by the famous photographer Oliviero Toscani.
+He shot pictures of the survivors as a testimony of their story.